 “Learn as much by writing as by reading.”-Lord Acton

-TalkShop, the leading ISO-certified training facility that is accredited with the Civil Service Commission trains teams on overcoming internal communication barriers, while reinforcing effective communication and healthy work relationships.
+TalkShop, the leading ISO-certified training facility accredited with the Civil Service Commission trains teams and professionals on an array of Business Writing needs that communicate the corporate branding.

 www.talkshop.ph(632) 894-5588| Business Writing, Technical & Content Writing, Newsletter Writing, Critical Writing